The 10 Best Tools to Find YouTube Content Ideas in 2023

 SEMrush gives you 10 free searches per day.
 To unlock more functionalities, you have to subscribe.
 Subscriptions start at $99.95 per month.

 A YouTube-specific alternative to this is YTCockpit.
-This content research tool offers more limited search functionalities, but it’s also far cheaper, starting at only $19 per month.
+This Swiss-made content research tool offers more limited search functionalities, but it’s also far cheaper, starting at only $19 per month (or $199 for a whole year).

 This tool is an excellent resource for finding long-tail keywords and content ideas.
 An extra bonus: You can specify the platform that you want to focus on.
 Like SEMrush, it gives you a keyword’s search volume and difficulty, alongside a trend analysis.